open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-library-implementation.md

 While your resource is uploaded into the Library you will see a "loading" screen followed by a confirmation dialogue box once the upload has completed successfully.

-**IMPORTANT:** Once you have finished uploading your resource **locate the resource in the Library and confirm that it was uploaded correctly and can be viewed/heard.**
+Warning: Once you have finished uploading your resource **locate the resource in the Library and confirm that it was uploaded correctly and can be viewed/heard.**

 We have various types of resources that either form a collection or belong to common groups of resources.
 These include the African Storybooks, Comic Books, CK-12 Textbooks, TED-Ed videos, Khan Academy Videos, etc. If you are uploading one of these resources, please read the specific guides we have created and follow the instructions.
 This maintains uniformity in resource details and makes searches easier for Learners.